ihetgoti/myinsurancebuddy/DEPLOYMENT.md

 ```

 ### 5. Update the Workflow File
 Edit [.github/workflows/deploy.yml](.github/workflows/deploy.yml) and uncomment the appropriate deployment commands for your stack.

+### 7. Test the Deployment
+Edit [.github/workflows/deploy.yml](.github/workflows/deploy.yml) and uncomment the appropriate deployment commands for your stack.

 ### 6. Test the Deployment